 Offering local or national charities free SEO and social work on their site is not only a lovely and noble thing to do, but it will also project a certain amount of ‘good vibes’ to potential clients.
 Remember to ask for a link or badge on their website and write case studies about your work with them.

 If you are doing great things for local business, or some charity SEO work, or even just something awesome in general, you can call the papers and try and get a story.
 Generally local papers will run a local story if it’s interesting enough and even if it isn’t, make it sound interesting!
-Once you get a feature, use those news company logos and mentions on your website and literature and this might just catch the eye of business owners.
+Once you get a feature, use those news company logos and mentions on your website and in your literature and this might make you stand out!

-It doesn’t matter whether it’s a guest post on an SEO blog, you can even try Guest Posting on other business blogs about general business marketing advice.
-Yes, guest posting or blogger outreach is nothing new but its a great way to become an authority in your niche but becoming an authority in a general business niche is much more likely to yield you client interest.
+Don’t just publish topics on SEO blogs, try Guest Posting on other business blogs about general business marketing advice.
+Guest posting is a great way to become an authority in your niche but becoming an authority in a general business niche is much more likely to yield you client interest.

-Ask your clients if you can put their logos on your site.
+Ask your clients if you can put their logos on your website.
 This will work wonders for your ‘social proof’.

 With the permission of your clients, publish case studies on successful SEO campaigns, and reveal everything from start to finish.
 While gaining respect from fellow SEO professionals, you will also generate a lot of interest from potential clients in similar situations and niches.
 This material will make it easier for your sales teams and executives to attract new clients.